digitalspring/whitepaper/whitepaper.md

 as well as employ routing to distribute data efficiently.
 A distributed hash table (DHT) is a key-value store that is distributed among the peers of the network.
-It provides the essential tools to find peers and, more generally, allocate and find resources on the network.
+It provides the essential tools to find peers and, more generally, allocate and find resources on the network in a structured manner.

 Introduction